Altova GDPR Compliance Database

 Click to expand/cxollapse

-The Save button of the Data Categories page becomes enabled after (i) the data category has been given a name, and (ii) a value has been selected for every mandatory data classifications.
+The Save button of the Data Categories page becomes enabled after the data category has been given a name.
+It is recommended that you select a value for every mandatory data classification.

 When modifying the definition of a data classification, it might be desirable for modifications to be approved by a person with oversight of the system.
 If approval is required, then the Request Approval check box should be checked.
 In such an event, the request will appear in the Approval Requests list.